Independent Researcher in Evolutionary Medicine

 I have been fascinated by human health and evolutionary biology ever since childhood — a curiosity that shaped my entire academic and clinical path.
 I hold a BSc (Hons) in Biological Anthropology and am completing an MSc in Nutrition and Lifestyle Medicine, and I am a certified Functional Medicine Practitioner through the Institute for Functional Medicine.

 In 2026 I proposed the Lipid Encephalisation and Mismatch Hypothesis (LEMH) — connecting 1.5 million years of hominin dietary history to the modern neuroinflammatory disease epidemic.
-LEMH is in preparation for peer-reviewed publication.
-A PhD research programme in evolutionary paleoanthropology and genomics is proposed for 2027.
+LEMH is deposited as a preprint at Preprints.org (MDPI, June 2026) and is in preparation for submission to Evolution, Medicine and Public Health.
+Alongside LEMH, I developed P-U Medicine (Proximate and Ultimate Medicine) — a classification of clinical action distinguishing interventions that target the mechanisms of disease from those that address its evolutionary origins.
+A PhD research programme in evolutionary medicine is in active development for 2027 entry.

 My clinical niche sits at the intersection of evolutionary biology, genomics, and clinical nutrition.
 I explore how the dietary conditions that shaped the human brain across 1.5 million years interact — or catastrophically fail to interact — with the modern food environment, and what that means for the 28% of the population carrying APOE4.